HomeBoss is a software project adapted from the AddressBook-Level3 project created by the SE-EDU initiative.

 Subsequent launches.

-Relaunch the application by running HomeBoss.jar
+Relaunch the application by running HomeBoss.jar.

-command, log in into HomeBoss with the same user details entered earlier.
+Using the login command, log in into HomeBoss with the same user details entered earlier.

 Expected: User is able to log in successfully and see the HomeBoss homepage.